dainst/idai-field/desktop/src/manual/manual.en.md

 <hr>

 ## Resources

-The resource management facilities are at the core of iDAI.field.

-### Operations

 After creating a project or opening an existing one, you begin in the tab **Overview** (recognizable by the home symbol) where all of the project's operations and places are managed.